 A record is encoded by encoding the values of its fields in the order that they are declared.
-In other words, a record is encode as just the concatenation of its field's encodings.
+In other words, a record is encoded as just the concatenation of the encodings of its fields.
 Field values are encoded per their schema.